Dorian-DS/sway/README.md

 I've also included a media player python script that shows song info on waybar.
 This is optional.
 If you want to use it, add an exec line in the sway config to start it up when you login.
 You'll need playerctl installed as well.

+Optional : Included the foot.ini I used in case you also want to use the foot terminal.

 Enjoy!